margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

 ## Children's Play ##
-Playing on the keys without words
+Playing on the keys without words,
 She discovers a joy and a light in the sound that reminds her of little children on a playground.
 The sound alone tells a colorful story of the youthfulness that bounces with joy.